City Centre Streets 3

 The first picture below shows what used to be the townhouse of the Gell family Built for them in the early years of the 17th century it was their town residence throughout the during the Civil War where it was also used as the headquarters of Sir John Gell, head of the family and also the Parliamentarian commander for the area. it continued to be lived in by the family until 1852

 The two photos above show the remains of the town's Grade II listed medieval market cross.
 Also known historically as the Vinegar stone, it was used during a plague epidemic in the 17th century as a market stone.
 Supposedly traders would leave coins in a well of vinegar in the top as it was believed this would stop the spread of the disease.

 Sculptural piece on Friargate representing the 1821 Reform Bill riots and the crowds that gathered in the town.
+As well as standing for the Riots in general it also represents a specific incident that occurred.
+On the opposite side of the road stood the towns gaol.
+Rioters broke into the gaol and freed the prisoners.
+Some of these prisoners were being held in the condemned cells which were underground.
+The sculpture represents the condemned prisoners coming up into the light and to freedom.
 Designed by Timothy Clapcott and installed in 2000 as part of the Sustrans cycle network development.
 The photos above show the 'heads' before they were restored in 2013.
 The pictures below show them as they are today.